Documentation

 Getting started

 The fastest path is the in-browser Compiler.
-Paste any human text — an article, a policy, a transcript — pick a compression level and an output format, and you get a valid .ckf package.
+Paste any human text — an article, a policy, a transcript — pick the output language and format, and get back a valid .ckf package compiled by the full v1.3.1 pipeline (preflight + chunking + reduce + promote + sanitize + coverage + numeric guards).
+Admins and allowlisted users run on the hosted Lovable AI Gateway for free; everyone else uses BYOK.

 ts